 “I slept fine Mamede.
 It’s a little tight in here but you get used to it.”

-His eyes briefly came open and he barked out a laugh.
+His eyes briefly opened and he barked out a laugh.

 Looking around I didn’t see anything different on deck, just three tired fishermen holding their handlines a little lower.
 In response, João grunted something I didn’t quite get.
 It was a word — a word probably not approved by the FCC for public broadcast.